 The essential fatty acids in olive oil coat the hair shaft and promotes a smoother and healthier appearance.

 Olive oil also tames flyaways and frizz while the vitamin e content assists with softness and shine.
-Read How to Achieve Softer & Shinier Hair with Olive Oil.

 How to Use Olive Oil for Skin

-- You can use olive oil for massaging your nails after a manicure.
+You can use olive oil for massaging your nails after a manicure.
 Mix with vitamin e oil for an even more effective nail massage.

-- Use olive oil as a replacement for shaving creams; facial and other regions.
+Use olive oil as a replacement for shaving creams; facial and other regions.
 Read Oils for the Pubic Area.

 How to Use Olive Oil for the Body